Daniele Polencic

 Some errors are more common than others.

-The following is a list of the most common error and how you can fix them.
+The following is a list of the most common errors and how you can fix them.

 ImagePullBackOff

-This error appears when Kubernetes isn't able to retrieve the image for one of the containers of the Pod.
+This error appears when Kubernetes is unable to retrieve the image for one of the pod's containers.

 There are three common culprits:

-1. The image name is invalid — as an example, you misspelt the name, or the image does not exist.
+1. The image name is invalid—for example, you misspelt the name, or the image does not exist.

 2. You specified a non-existing tag for the image.

-For the last, you should add the credentials to your private registry in a Secret and reference it in your Pods.
+Lastly, you should add the credentials to your private registry in a Secret and reference them in your Pods.

-The official documentation has an example about how you could to that.
+The official documentation has an example of how you could do that.

 CrashLoopBackOff

-If the container can't start, then Kubernetes shows the CrashLoopBackOff message as a status.
+If the container can't start, Kubernetes shows the CrashLoopBackOff message as a status.

 Usually, a container can't start when: